Ruth Naomi Floyd

 ~ The Times London

-A vocalist and composer for over 20 years, Ruth Naomi Floyd has dedicated a discography explicitly dedicated to a sacred jazz expression.
+A vocalist and composer, Ruth Naomi Floyd has created a discography dedicated to a sacred jazz expression.
+She has been at the forefront of creating vocal jazz settings that express theology and justice for over 25 years.
 She leads her own multi-faceted ensemble and her recordings consist primarily of original compositions.
-Blessed with a soaring mezzo-soprano voice, critics praise Ruth’s music for its distinctive sound of progressive ensemble jazz that is seamlessly blended with messages of hope, faith, redemption, and love.
+Blessed with a soaring mezzo-soprano voice, critics praise Ms. Floyd’s music for its distinctive sound of progressive ensemble jazz that is seamlessly blended with messages of hope, faith, redemption, and love.
+Ms. Floyd has recorded and performed with such notable instrumentalists as James Newton, James Weidman, Gary Thomas, John Patitucci, Terri Lyne Carrington, George Cables, Bobby Watson, Aaron Graves, Matthew Parrish, Mark Prince, Byron Lanham, Bryan Carrot, Keith Loftis, Uri Caine, Craig Handy and many more.

-Ruth’s artistic work has been published in periodicals and articles; in addition, she contributed a chapter in two books: “It Was Good: Making Music to The Glory of God,” edited by Ned Bustard, Square Halo Books; and “The Problem of Good,” edited by D. Marion Clark, R&R Publishing.
+Ruth’s artistic works have been published in periodicals and articles, in addition, she contributed a chapter in the books: “It Was Food: Making Music to the Glory of God,” edited by Ned Bustard, Square Halo Books; and “The Problem of Good,” edited by D. Marion Clark, R&R Publishing.

-Ruth continues to make the city of Philadelphia her home where for over twenty-five years she has been devoted and active in providing compassionate care and spiritual support to people infected and affected by HIV and AIDS in United States and Africa.
+Ms. Floyd continues to make the city of Philadelphia her home, where for over twenty-five years she has been devoted and active in providing compassionate care and spiritual support to people infected and affected by HIV and AIDS in Philadelphia and Africa; Ms. Floyd also serves the transgendered community.